hebrewseniorlife/memor/README.md

     latex_engine: xelatex
 ```

-At the same time, it's encouraged to use a separated "profile" file to store all your personal/company info.
+At the same time, it's encouraged to use a separated "profile" file to store your personal/company info and common setups.
 Here, if you are using RStudio, you can use the "Edit memor profile" RStudio addin coming together with this package.
-This addin does nothing more than opening up the `~/memor-profile.yaml` file in your home directory (if this file doesn't exist, it will create one), where you can save your company's contact info and some common setup in your case.
+This addin does nothing more than opening up the `~/memor-profile.yaml` file in your home directory (if this file doesn't exist, it will create one).
+Note that if you have a profile but you don't want to use the profile for certain document, you can disable this behavior by setting `use_profile` to be `false` in your document.

 ![RStudio Addin](https://raw.githubusercontent.com/hebrewseniorlife/memor/master/docs/addin.png)